nunit/nunit/BUILDING.md

 Currently, MonoDevelop does not support the new multi-targeted `csproj` project format <sup>[1]</sup>.
 Once MonoDevelop is updated, it should start working again.
 Until then, we recommend using [Visual Studio Code](https://code.visualstudio.com/) and compiling using the build script instead (see the [Script Build](#script-build) section below for details).

 On all platforms, you will need to install [.NET 5.0 SDK](https://www.microsoft.com/net/download/windows) or newer.

-On Mac or Linux, you will need to install [Mono 5.2.0](https://www.mono-project.com/download/).
-Currently (as of 5.4.1), newer versions of Mono are broken and crash during the compile.
+On Mac or Linux, you will need to install [Mono](https://www.mono-project.com/download/), an open source implementation of Microsoft's .NET Framework.
+Mono version 6.12.0 Stable (6.12.0.122) has been validated to build the NUnit solution on GNU/Linux Debian 10 'buster'.

 A solution build places all of its output in a common `bin` directory under the solution directory.